pahique/flightsurety/docs/README.md

 # Instructions on how to use the DApp

 1. Select the first Airline as current user.
+Note: Contract status can only be changed by the contract owner.

    ![alt text](https://github.com/pahique/flightsurety/blob/master/docs/1.contract-info1.png "Contract Information (other user)")
    ![alt text](https://github.com/pahique/flightsurety/blob/master/docs/2.contract-info2.png "Contract Information (airline)")